Lolz1243/gitfiti/README.md

 **Part 7:**

-Configure your email address (and name) if you want to by `git config --local user.name user_name user.email user@abc.com`
+Configure your email address (and name) if you want to by doing: `git config --local user.name user_name user.email user@abc.com`

 NOTE: This email should be linked to the same github account you created the repo in.